Zycroft/Azure-Gmail-integration/Part 1 - Gmail API and oAuth/README.md

 ## Create a Google Cloud Platform project

-1. Got to https://console.cloud.google.com and sign in with your Google account
+1. Go to https://console.cloud.google.com and sign in with your Google account
 2. Click "Select a project" and then "New Project"

 ![Create Project](https://github.com/Zycroft/Azure-Gmail-integration/blob/master/Part%201%20-%20Gmail%20API%20and%20oAuth/Resources/GCP1.png?raw=true)